ahmedfgad/GeneticAlgorithmPython/docs/source/Footer.rst

    ``pygad.GA`` class constructor.
 It is used to specify the possible values for each gene in case the user wants to restrict the gene values.
 It is useful if the gene space is restricted to a certain range or to discrete values.
+Thanks to `Prof. Tamer A.
+   Farrag <https://github.com/tfarrag2000>`__ for requesting this useful feature.

 Assuming that all genes have the same global space which include the values 0.3, 5.2, -4, and 8, then those values can be assigned to the